1978 From left: Richard Hodgkinson, Don Martin, Murray Burns, Kevin Stanton and Steve Gilpin.

 Father Thyme 1975, Alan Moon and Don Martin far left.

 Alan Moon and Don Martin took Steve up on his offer and the three teamed up.
 They added guitarist Kevin Stanton and drummer Phil Smart to the line-up and called themselves Fragments Of Time.
-Stanton had previously been with heavy metal bands Think and Brigade.
+Stanton had previously been with heavy metal bands Think, Transformer and Brigade.
 The group followed along the path that had been taken by Father Thyme, basing themselves in Hamilton.
 There was a lot of competition around at the time, with Hello Sailor and Citizen Band doing extremely well, so Steve decided that they should try a different direction and become a 'New Wave' band.

 Before this happened, Alan Moon left and was replaced by Murray Burns.
 Murray was from Invercargill and had been playing with Wellington's Red Rose.
 Phil Smart was also replaced on drums by Steve Osborne, but this was only a temporary replacement.
 While on a trip around the South Island in 1978, a friend of Burns', Richard Hodgkinson was recruited to fill the seat.